tymedina100/patch-files/van-29-release-readiness-checklist.md

 - [ ] No required production URL points to `localhost`, `127.0.0.1`, `10.0.2.2`, private LAN IPs, or dev tunnels.
 - [ ] Secrets are not committed to the repo.

-Required evidence to mark done: redacted Railway Variables screenshot/export, dated owner confirmation, and the production API health URL.
+Required evidence to mark done: redacted Railway Variables screenshot/export or dated written owner confirmation, plus the Railway service/API health URL and external health-check result.

 Current status: **blocked — no Railway evidence was available.**